multiplemonomials/Recipes/Recipe List.md

 # Jamie's Mega Vegan Recipe List

-This page will list out the gevan recipes I've made that I recommend other people to try.
+This page will list out the vegan recipes I've made that I recommend other people to try.
 They are grouped into categories, and recipes in each category will be ranked according to both how great they taste *and* how easy they are to make.
 Because it's not that I'm not willing to put effort into a recipe, but I also cook after work each day and I expect to end up with a couple servings of food each time I cook, so I don't want to waste effort!

 ##  Rankings